MutableSecurity/website/docs/developers/updating-the-pex-executable.md

 sidebar_position: 10
 ---

-# Creating a new PEX Executable
+# Updating the PEX Executable

 1. In the `packaging` repository, set `pex-packing` as working directory.
 2. Generate the updated version of `requirements.txt`: